 Alfauir is along the CV60 from Gandia to L'Olleria and one of the first villages opposite Rotova.
-It is suited to the country way of life with lovely walks through the orange groves or the more dramatic walks over the mountains.
+Rotova is within walking distance, just a stroll away.

 Alfauir’s name immediately gives away its Moorish past and its Mudéjar architecture bears witness to its pre-conquest history.
 Following the bloody battles between the Moors and the Christians, King Jaume I granted it town status.
 At just over six square kilometres it barely qualifies as a town, and retains the olde worlde rustic charm associated with remote rural settlements.

 Whilst out doing one of the many wlaking routes, you ned to look out for the following forna and wildlife as 33 per cent of the municipality comprises pine forests, which enjoy official protection against building and commercial activity.
 Amongst this densely-wooded area are five mountain ranges where flora and fauna indigenous to the region can be found in abundance.
 On a journey through the Pla de Castell, El Tossal, La Serreta, La Lloma and La Costera, the visitor will come across Kermes oak, pine trees, wild thyme and rock violet, providing shelter and warmth for numerous wild animals – foxes, badgers, weasels and lizards amongst others.
 Ornithology fanatics will be in their element as Alfauir’s countryside is home to many species of birds of prey.

 Alfauir forms part of the Vernisa Valley that also encompasses Castellonet de la Conquesta, Llocnou de Sant Jeroni, Ròtova and Almiserà, a picturesque and unspoilt stretch of countryside inland from the coast of La Safor.